Home

 φ Ursae Majoris (phi Ursae Majoris)

-φ Ursae Majoris is a double sub-giant star in the constellation of Ursa Major.
+φ Ursae Majoris is a double sub-giant star of spectral class A3 in the constellation of Ursa Major.

 φ Ursae Majoris visual magnitude is 4.59.
-Because of its moderate brightness, φ Ursae Majoris should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, φ Ursae Majoris is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.59